 Patrice Evra should probably have been more careful when he called the former left-back a “tramp”.

 Everyone’s favourite jelly-legged Champions League winner, Dudek retired in 2013 and promptly swapped the football pitch for the racing track, where he now competes in endurance races.

-“Motor racing was my passion before football,” he told LFCTV last year.
+“Motor racing was my passion before football,” he told LFC TV.
 “I raced go-karts but of course that stopped when I became a professional footballer.
 When I quit football I also missed the adrenaline you got from playing.